Roasted Beet Wedges with Baba Ganoush Flavor Boost

 Roasted Beet Wedges with Baba Ganoush

-A delicious and colorful dish featuring roasted beet wedges served with creamy baba ganoush.
+A delicious combination of roasted beet wedges served with creamy baba ganoush.

 Ingredients